gantoreno/iris/README.md

 Where:

--   `Network` is the neural network engine, the constructor receives a vector of `iris::Layer`.
+-   `Network` is the neural network engine, the constructor receives a vector of `Layer`.
--   `iris::Layer` specifies a new layer, where `3`, `2` and `3` are the ammount of neurons inside each layer.
+-   `Layer` specifies a new layer, where `3`, `2` and `3` are the ammount of neurons inside each layer.
 -   `setInput()` adds the input to the network, where `{0, 1, 3}` is the input vector.
 -   `setTarget()` sets the expected output, where `{3, 2, 4}` is the output vector.
--   `feedForward()` executes a single feed-forward action to process the input.
+-   `train()` starts the training process, where `100` are the epochs, information will be displayed over each epoch showing the global error.
 -   `describe()` prints every layer and every neuron inside the network, exposing its information, including inputs, topology, outputs, and the errors.

 To build and run the project, use CMake: